HopkinsLaboratory/Graphormer-IR/README.md

 - Evaluation functions are found at /graphormer/evaluate/evaluate.py - you can extract your predicted spectra, SMILES codes, and SIS scores from this script if you want to export the data
 - The scripts that we used for spectral preprocessing are available in /scripts/, performing molecular filtering, phase consolidation, baseline aliasing, interpolation, phase exclusion, etc.

+# Models

+The five best performing Graphormer-IR models (full set of node features, learned node features, combinatoric edges, etc.), discussed in detail in the manuscript are freely available online at https://zenodo.org/records/10790190 .
+These can be used for model evaluation